craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Heilich-Muwwoq.md

 Nearly all of the unchained population of Heilich is Duergar, with the exception of a few bands of mercenaries or traders who have proven themselves worthy allies to the town.

 ## Defenses
+Heilich-Muwwoq is a town guarded by both militia and standing guards.

 The Da'Furik and Da'Heggun families each hire guard to the local Muwwoq-Gueb (Muwwoq-Protectors).
+The militia is well trained, as the Muwwoq-Geub regularly holds paid training that comes recommended from all in town.

-Their symbol is a crest split in two with iconography of a pickaxe and a chain.
+The Muwwoq-Geub symbol is a blue and black sheild crest split in two by a chain, with iconography of a pickaxe and an array of swords on opposing sides.

 ## Notable Locations